 Every day the average American can splash, pour and flush between 40 and 130 gallons of water down the drain, while even more is used on farms and in factories.
-In the Clackamas River Water Providers service area, the average person uses 80 to 100 gallons of water each day, and a family of four typically consumes around 320 gallons per day.
+In the Clackamas River Water Providers service area, the average person uses 75 gallons of water each day, and a family of four typically consumes around 320 gallons per day.
 We use water to cook, take showers, clean and drink.
-The chart below shows how a typical household uses water indoors.
+The residential water use chart shows how a typical household uses water indoors.

 In the basement